ceejbot/mcm-meta-helper/docs/nexus_docs.md

 ## How to use it

 Install it from the archive here on the Nexus, or from the [releases on GitHub](https://github.com/ceejbot/mcm-meta-helper/releases/).
-Put it in your path somewhere and fire up a terminal with your favorite shell.
+The releases page has additional ways to install it, using homebrew or a powershell script.
+Put the executable in your path somewhere and fire up a terminal with your favorite shell.
 Change directories to your mod, then run the tool to check.
 Here are the three checks it can run for you:

-`mcm-meta-helper check <language>`: Reports on missing translations or translations that are provided but unused in the JSON files.
+`mcm-meta-helper check all`: Check all languages found in the mod's `Interface/Translations/` directory for missing translations and translations that are provided but unused in the JSON files.

-`mcm-meta-helper check all`: Check all languages found in the mod's `Interface/Translations/` directory for missing and unused translations.
+`mcm-meta-helper check <language>`: Run the checks for only the given language.

 `mcm-meta-helper update`: Updates all translation files that are missing translations with stubs for the missing entries.
+These new entries are added at the end of the file.

 `mcm-meta-helper validate`: Validates the mod's `config.json` file (in `mcm/config/MOD_NAME/config.json`) against the official MCM Helper schema.
 This often reports errors with valid and working config files, so you shouldn't use this to replace testing.
 The schema has possibly drifted a bit from the reality of the code.